19219181113/LB_for_BNNs/README.md

 # LB_for_BNNs
 Laplace Bridge for Bayesian Neural Networks

-Anonymized github repository associated with the paper "Fast Predictive Uncertainty For Classification Bayesian Deep Networks" currently under review at ICLR 2021.
+Anonymized github repository associated with the paper "Fast Predictive Uncertainty For Classification Bayesian Deep Networks" currently under review at ICML 2021.

 All files are supposed to be stand-alone notebooks so you can look at different experiments independent of each other.